LIVENlab/enbios/docs/Fundamentals.md

 def name() -> str
 ```

-Name of the adapter (which can also used to indicate in the hierarchy that a node should use this adapter.
+Name of the adapter/aggregator (which can also used to indicate in the hierarchy that a node should use this

+adapter/aggregator.

 **Returns**:

-string: name of the adapter
+string: name of the adapter/aggregator

 #### get\_logger